Stunt: Equality in stunts

-In past Hollywood films it was common for men to double for women and white American stunt performers to double for African American performers, in a practice known as "wigging".
+In past Hollywood films it was common for men to portray women and white American stunt performers to portray African American performers, in a practice known as "wigging".
 Veteran stunt man Dave Sharpe, a man of shorter than average height, often doubled for women in film serials of the 1930s and '40s.
 Veteran stunt performer Jeannie Epper, who doubled for Lynda Carter in Wonder Woman, explained that the situation improved in the 1970s as actresses did not want to be doubled by men, and could be more convincingly doubled by a woman.
 SAG-AFTRA union rules for stunt performers say that to double an actor of a different gender or race the stunt must be so dangerous that there are no volunteers available of the appropriate gender or race.
 For example, in A View to a Kill, stuntman B.J.
 Worth doubled for the black Jamaican actress Grace Jones whose character parachuted off the Eiffel Tower.